As she sat down for theater class in her fourth week at Fairfield University, freshman Chastity Berrios checked her back pocket. Her car key was gone.

 The two met up Tuesday over matching plates of banana-barbecue chicken, garlic bread, and penne pasta with cream sauce.
 They don’t see each other as much as they used to in high school: Solanlly is living in the dorms, thanks to a benefactor she met through a prize she won.
 Chastity, who can’t afford to stay on campus, is juggling five classes, a work-study job and a weekend job at Dunkin’ Donuts.
 On campus, they stick together as much as they can, sometimes taking naps in Solanlly’s bunk after a dense, early-morning statistics class.

-They find themselves plunged into a much whiter, more wealthy world than the one they’re used to: Of the nearly 1,000 kids in the freshman class, 87 percent are Caucasian.
+They find themselves plunged into a much whiter, wealthier world than the one they’re used to: Of the nearly 1,000 kids in the freshman class, 87 percent are Caucasian.
 The freshman class has 17 black students.
 Only 1 in 13 are Hispanic; 1 in 7 come from low-income families; and 1 in 5 are first-generation college-goers.
-Solanlly said moving into the dorms was a bit of a shock: students described growing up in the kind of houses that her mother gets paid to clean.
+Solanlly said moving into the dorms was a bit of a shock.
+Students described growing up in enormous houses.
 As a commuter, Chastity is in the vast minority: Only 52 freshmen commute.

 As first-generation students, Solanlly and Chastity have been paired with a team of mentors and tutors to help them through.
 They said they are finding their way around well in the new landscape.